cnrosu/AutoHelpDesk/README.md

 ### One-button orchestration (AutoL1)

-To generate the report, run `AutoL1/Device-Report.ps1`; it creates a timestamped output folder (defaulting to `Desktop\DiagReports\<timestamp>`), runs the collectors, executes the analyzer, and opens the resulting HTML report.
+To generate the report, run `AutoL1/Device-Report.ps1`; it creates a timestamped output folder (defaulting to `%TEMP%\autohelpdesk\artifacts\<timestamp>`), runs the collectors, executes the analyzer, and opens the resulting HTML report.
 Supply `-InputFolder` to reuse an existing collection.

 ## Repository layout